ralvescosta/iot_mqtt_amqp/README.md

-# Node IoT Architecture using MQTT and RabbitMQ
+# Go Lang IoT Architecture using MQTT and RabbitMQ

 ## Concepts